liviur/LRGooglePlusClient/README.md

 Sign out current user from Google Plus.

 ### disconnect
-Differes from sign out by also removing the application authorization and completly diconnecting the user from the Google App.
+Differs from sign out by also removing the application authorization and completely disconnecting the user from the Google App.

 ### shareWithURL:andPrefillText:
 Share a URL and text.